Ehrhart Functions of Weighted Lattice Points: Introduction

-Ehrhart functions record the number of lattice points inside all integral dilations of a convex polytope.
-They play an important role in algebraic combinatorics, commutative algebra, and convex geometry (see, for instance, \cite{Beck-Ehrhart, BeckRobins, Sta2}).
+Ehrhart functions play an important role in algebraic combinatorics, commutative algebra, and convex geometry.
+Formally, the \textit{Ehrhart function} of a rational convex polytope $\mathcal{P}$ in $\mathbb{R}^s$ is defined by $E_\mathcal{P}(n)=|n\mathcal{P}\cap\mathbb{Z}^s|$.
+A famous result says $E_\mathcal{P}(n)$ is a \emph{quasipolynomial} of degree $d=\dim(\mathcal{P})$, whose leading coefficient is the relative volume ${\rm vol}(\mathcal{P})$ of $\mathcal{P}$ for integral polytopes.
+Its generating function $F_\mathcal{P}$ is a rational function and there is a nice \emph{reciprocity law} between the Ehrhart function of $\mathcal{P}$ and that of its relative interior.
+See~\cite{BeckRobins,BG-book,ehrhart-book,graphs,Sta2,monalg-rev} and references therein for all details on these classical facts.

+While the classical Ehrhart function simply counts the lattice points.
 In recent years, there have been several natural suggestions on how to extend Ehrhart functions by adding weights to the lattice points.
-Traditionally, the lattice points have a constant weight of $1$, and the Ehrhart function is just counting.
-This paper studies three different (but related) ways to assign weights to the lattice points, as well as the properties of the resulting weighted Ehrhart functions, generating functions, and associated rings.
+This paper studies three different (but related) ways to assign weights to the lattice points and the properties of the resulting weighted Ehrhart functions, generating functions, and associated rings.